Arc'teryx Squamish Hoody

 - Breathable as heck

-- Stretch lends to feedback and this prevents me not ripping it.
+- Stretch lends to feedback and this prevents me from ripping it.

 - Not deluge waterproof, but what is?

 - I'd prefer a mini bungee adjustable cuff for heat regulation